 Specifications

 Consistent with the categorizations made above and in accordance with the Bylaws of OpenFabrics Inc., dba Open Fabrics Alliance (“OFA”), all members of OFA are subject to these terms.
-Additionally, these terms apply to non-members who participate in any OFA activities and who manifest agreement to these terms.

 Trademarks and Logos

-Members will grant the OFA permission to use the name and corporate logo (or similar mark) of member to communicate their membership in the OFA and in connection with communications about OFA activities in which the member is participating, subject to reasonable use limitations communicated by the member to OFA including pursuant to a separate agreement at member’s request.
+Members may grant the OFA permission to use the name and corporate logo (or similar mark) of member to communicate their membership in the OFA and in connection with communications about OFA activities in which the member is participating, subject to reasonable use limitations communicated by the member to OFA including pursuant to a separate agreement at member’s request.

 The OFA grants each member permission to use the OFA name and corporate logo solely to communicate its membership in OFA.